A guide to medieval music | Classical Music

 A guide to medieval music

 How did medieval music evolve?
-Who were its most famous composers?
 Here is everything you need to know about a musical period that is often shrouded in mystery

 What is medieval music?